DNSPod/dnspod-int-api-docs/source/domains.rst

 Request Parameters：
     * Global Parameters
     * domain_id OR domain Stand for the id and the name of the domain.You only need to and must set one of them.
-    * email 被共享者的邮箱，原来是什么就提交什么，不能修改
+    * email The original email address.
 Response Code：
     * Common Response Code
     * -15 Domain got prohibited.
     * -7 The company account need a upgrade before doing this.
     * -8 You need a upgrade for the domains you are acting for.
     * 6 Invalid domain id.
-    * 7 要过户到的账号邮箱错误
+    * 7 Invalid email address.
-    * 8 要过户到的账号邮箱不存在
+    * 8 Email address not exists.
-    * 9 不能过户给自己
+    * 9 You cannt transfer it to yourself.
-    * 10 个人用户域名不能过户给企业账号
+    * 10 You can't transfer a domain from a persional account to a company account.
-    * 11 企业用户域名不能过户给个人账号
+    * 11 You can't transfer a domain from a company account to a persional account.

 Example::